-DTF Transfers (Direct to Film) are perfect for those of you that do not have a Cricut machine.
-Yep you read that right!
+DTF Transfers (Direct to Film) are perfect for those of you who do not have a Cricut machine.
+Yep, you read that right!
 These transfers allow you to make projects for your home and gifts with just an EasyPress or other heat press.
 They are so easy to use that I whipped up four projects in no time at all.
 Ready to jump in?
 Just follow along below!

 But I couldn’t stop with just one project.
-I mean, when the projects are this quick and easy, you just have to keep going!
+I mean, when the projects are this quick and easy, you have to keep going!
 Next, I am going to share how to make a fun pillow cover.

 Supplies needed: